-Barcelona head coach Gerardo Martino was frustrated with the way Atletico Madrid stopped his side from finding its rhythm in Wednesday's Champions League defeat.
+Barcelona head coach Gerardo Martino was frustrated with the way Atletico Madrid stopped his side from finding their rhythm in Wednesday's Champions League defeat.

-An early goal from Koke sent Diego Simeone's side into the semifinals with a 2-1 aggregate win, as Barca failed to capitalize on clear-cut chances for Lionel Messi in the first half.
+An early goal from Koke sent Diego Simeone's side into the semi-finals with a 2-1 aggregate win, as Barca failed to capitalise on clear-cut chances for Lionel Messi in the first half.

 "At certain points, we couldn't do the things [we wanted] because of how our opponents played.
 Atletico kept a lot of players near their penalty area – they did that very well and that made it hard for us to find any space.

 "This environment [the home fans at the Vicente Calderon] is difficult to find in Europe, but it's more common in Argentina.
 We have to keep fighting in the two competitions that remain for us now: the league and the Copa del Rey."